-He’s the Bad Boy of Chess.
-But Did He Cheat?
+He’s the bad boy of chess.
+But did he cheat?

 To ferret out cheaters, Chess.com uses an algorithm to determine how closely moves mirror those recommended by an engine.
 At lower skill levels this is straightforward, like noticing that a fifth grade tennis player is serving like Rafael Nadal.

 At higher skill levels, it gets trickier.
 (A top-50 tennis player might serve very much like Nadal.)
 So Chess.com looks at other factors, including a player’s past performances.
 It also studies browser behavior because the most inept cheaters simply keep two screens open on a web browser, with the game on one and an engine on another, toggling between moves.
 It is a popular enough stratagem to acquire its own name, second screening.

 Busting cheaters with statistics is not like catching a baseball player with a corked bat, which will result in an instant ejection.
 Chess.com’s Fair Play team, as it’s called, acts after the fact, to the deep frustration of top players.

 “During COVID there were so many cheaters, and it kind of made everything a huge mess,” said Andrew Tang, an American grandmaster, from his dorm room at Princeton.
 “I’m playing a tournament for $1,000, and I lose to some guy who cheated.
 Really frustrating.”